Interstate 279: Route description

 The southern terminus of I-279 is at I-376 in Downtown Pittsburgh.
-It runs concurrently with US Route 19 Truck (US 19 Truck) from its southern terminus to exit 4.
+It runs concurrently with U.S. Route 19 Truck (US 19 Truck) from its southern terminus to exit 4.
 (US 19 Truck continues on I-376 west.)
 I-279 crosses the Fort Duquesne Bridge over the Allegheny River, providing easy access to Heinz Field and PNC Park.
 I-579 intersects I-279 but is only accessible by southbound traffic; likewise, traffic from I-579 can only head northbound on I-279 by the I-279 Interchange.
-I-279 features two reversible high-occupancy vehicle lanes (HOV lanes).
-The HOV lanes end at exit 5, which is an interchange with US 19.
+I-279 features two reversible high-occupancy vehicle lanes (HOV lanes), which begin in and near downtown and end at exit 5, an interchange with US 19.
 The road becomes more suburban and rural as it continues to head north.
 It has two additional interchanges, Bellevue/West View and Camp Horne Road.
 After Camp Horne Road, there are no exits until its terminus 5 mi later.
 The Interstate terminates at its parent, I-79.
 Like the interchange with I-579, this is also a partial interchange.
 Traffic on I-279 is only permitted to exit northbound on I-79, while only traffic heading southbound on I-79 can exit on to I-279 south.

 The section from exit 1B to exit 2B is also known as the North Shore Expressway.